travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### MySQL

 MySQL on Travis CI binds to 127.0.0.1 and requires authentication.
-You can connect using "root" username and blank password:
+You can connect using "root" username and blank password.

-    mysql:
-      adapter: mysql2
-      database: myapp_test
-      username: root
-      encoding: utf8

 If specify a blank username, keep in mind that for some clients, this is the same as "root" but for some it means "anonymous user".
 When in doubt, try switching to `root` username.